ahmd-mahm/ahmd-mahm.github.io/_posts/2018-02-28-The-Snapping-Shrimp.md

 ### Code

 So where do we go from here?!
-I will be attaching a MATLAB code for αSGN(m) shortly, so stay tuned :)
+I will be attaching a MATLAB code for αSGN(m) shortly, so stay tuned...

 ## Conclusion

 We are finally done!
 The goal was to capture the global scale of the snapping shrimp noise problem and give the reader a feel of what to expect when working with such noise.
 Audio and visuals offer motivation like no text or mathematical treatment can provide.
 I hope I have given this approach some justice.
 I have provided code that allows generating αSGN(m) and SαS PDFs.
 Moreover, functions that allow estimating the model's parameters are posted too.
-So go ahead, explore, discover and make things more awesome than ever before :D !
+So go ahead, explore, discover and make things more awesome than ever before :grin: !
 As a final note,

 - All technical figures/files on this page are for public use, so share away!